jmdeboer-surfsara/xcloud-performance/README.md

 ## Known issues:

 - Downloading the JMeter zip file fails sometimes.
 A workaround is to download it manually on the VM and place it in /opt.
+- Some of the older versions no longer work without downgrading PHP, so comparing all the versions is not possible.